vinayowlgladiatorfly/Agnethon-EventTracker/README.md

 pip install django
-you have to install some modules rest_framework i will mention in requirement.txt cd hacka python manage.py runserver in these we have created some apis
+you have to install some modules rest_framework django django-rest-framework django-cors-headers after this in terminal cd hacka python manage.py runserver in these we have created some apis